 "The meetings used to end at 9 and they were a pleasure," Lurie said.

 "The meetings only got long under Vinny," he added, referring to Mayor Vincent Barrella.
 The two have become political adversaries.

-Cadalzo, who is running in Point Beach for the first time, is a former municipal employee, but is best known for her successful legal action against the town for what had been its practice of saying "The Lord's Prayer" at the start of meetings.
+Cadalzo, who is running in Point Beach for the first time, is a former municipal employee,

 After a long, expensive legal battle, a judge ruled in favor of Cadalzo, who was represented by the American Civil Liberties Union, and also ordered the town to pay the ACLU $11,000 in legal fees.